 2 Samuel 7:1-8:18 ~ John 14:15-31 ~ Psalm 119:33-48 ~ Proverbs 15:33

 Old Testament - Second Samuel 7 today is a big chapter!
-God essentially establishes a covenant with David - it isn't expressly called a covenant, so I suppose it is more of a promise.
+God essentially establishes a covenant/promise with David.
 Verse 16 is a nice sum-up of God's promise to David: "Your dynasty and your kingdom will continue for all time before me, and your throne will be secure forever.'"
 The throne is secure forever because from the lineage of David comes Jesus.
 Jesus is forever.
 Genealogies in Matthew 1 and Luke 3:21-38 will give you more details on this lineage.

 I love David's prayer of thanksgiving to God in 2 Samuel 7 verses 18-29 today!
 How often do you pray prayers of thanksgiving like this?
 After the prayer of thanksgiving, an image is below for Second Samuel chapter 8 verses 9 through 11 today: "When King Toi of Hamath heard that David had destroyed the army of Hadadezer, e sent his son Joram to congratulate David on his success.
 Hadadezer and Toi had long been enemies, and there had been many wars between them.
 Joram presented David with many gifts of silver, gold, and bronze.
 King David dedicated all these gifts to the LORD, along with the silver and gold he had set apart from the other nations he had subdued."